- Travel and Places»

 The Stairs Leading to Hiyoriyama Park

 As I walked around town, not knowing my way around, I finally asked for some assistance as I approached flat land.
 In Japan, the roads can be tricky and might lead you astray in a different direction when you assume you are heading in the right direction.
-And after about 15 minutes of walking I found myself back at the station.
+And after about 15 minutes of walking with some help with directions, I found myself back at the station.

-And so I waited for my next bus which came in about thirty minutes later.
-I caught the bus and enjoyed the ride back.
-It took me awhile to find my hotel with a Japanese map though.
-I looked for some familiar things like the symbol M for McDonald's, things like that and tried to keep track of my every move.
+I looked for some familiar things like the symbol M for McDonald's, things like that and tried to keep track with my every move.
 Sometimes the maps just seems a bit difficult to read, especially in a foreign country.
+Sometimes to me the map seems farther when it really isn't and I end up passing my way down further taking me a bit off course.

-The next morning I caught my bus back to Tokyo where it was business as usual.
-At least, for now.
+The next morning I caught my bus back to Tokyo enjoying the rest of my stay in Japan.

 A Message from Japan